A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 The most commonly used ingredient in makeup can contain various harmful chemicals.
 These could be coal tar dyes like BHA, BHT, etc. DEA-related ingredients most often found in creamy kinds of products are simply preservatives.

-The ingredients list could contain a lot of names that are proven scientifically and medically that they are toxic to a human body and shall be necessarily avoided.
+There are many names on the ingredients list that are scientifically and medically proven to be toxic to a human body and should be avoided.
 They are the ones to avoid any fragrances, PEG compounds, parabens, and so on.

 A makeup artist should always look for professional makeup products without the preservatives like the by-products of metals leading to permanent skin damage on a cellular level, talcs, and unnatural colorants.
 So the main motive would be to enhance the client’s appearance without exposing their skin to toxic chemicals or ingredients.

 Not all professional makeup is equal so selection should be done wisely.
-Ideally, makeup should be purchased with clean and simple ingredients that can be easily used on the skin.
+Makeup should be purchased with easy-to-use ingredients that are clean and simple.

 When choosing a makeup product to invest in, look for a product that is good enough for the usage, and is everlasting.